What if I told you that an awesome marketing design is the best investment you can make for your brand right now.

 Brand recognition is one of the prime objectives of any business that’s starting out.
 The visual medium is something that can help with that, by retaining 65% of the information in people’s minds, up to 3 days after first sight.

-To help you understand the value of design for digital marketing campaigns, in this article I’m going to provide a complete guide to marketing design, as well as tips for awesome marketing design, a list of design tools that can help, and some design ideas to inspire your creativity.
+To help you understand the value of design for digital marketing campaigns, in this article I’m going to provide a complete guide to marketing design, as well as graphic design tips for awesome marketing design, a list of design tools that can help, and some design ideas to inspire your creativity.

 Let’s dive right in.